Claiming Crisis Payment

 Download and complete the claim form for your situation:

 - Claim for Crisis Payment - extreme circumstances and domestic violence form

 - Claim for Crisis Payment - humanitarian entrants form

-- Claim for Crisis Payment - prison release form
+- Claim for Crisis Payment - prison release and anticipated payment form – if you have a Prison Liaison Officer, you don’t need to complete this form

 Submit your claim

-You always have the right to appeal any decision we make.
-Read more about reviews and appeals.
+You have the right to appeal our decision.
+Read about reviews and appeals.